scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 Unlike the fmin interface in SciPy or Matlab, Hyperopt's fmin interface requires users to specify the configuration space as a probability distribution.
 Specifying a probability distribution rather than just bounds and hard constraints allows domain experts to encode more of their intuitions regarding which values are plausible for various hyperparameters.
-Like SciPy's new fmin interface, hyperopt makes the SMBO algorithm itself an interchangeable component, so it is easy for a user to search a specific space using any of the provided SMBO implementations.
+Like SciPy's new fmin interface, Hyperopt makes the SMBO algorithm itself an interchangeable component, so it is easy for a user to search a specific space using any of the provided SMBO implementations.
 Currently just two algorithms are provided --random search and Tree-of-Parzen-Estimators (TPE) algorithm introduced in [BBBK11]_ -- but more algorithms are planned: [SMAC]_, [ROAR]_, and Gaussian-process-based ones such as [Brochu10]_ and [SLA13]_.